21 Things to Do in Roatan, Honduras (From a Local)

 16. Dance the Night Away At One of Roatan’s Many Beach Bars

-Things were a little different when I lived in Roatan during the pandemic.
+Things were a little different when I lived in Roatan in 2021 (throwback to the island-wide curfew).
 But if the nightlife scene was still poppin’ then…can you even imagine what it’s like now?
-Let me just say, Honduran locals know how to dance.

 17. Try the Local Cuisine

 The first dish on your Honduran food bucket list should definitely be baleadas.
-This tasty street food consists of a freshly homemade flour tortilla, refried beans, cheese or mantequilla (Honduran sour cream) and your choice of toppings.
+This tasty street food consists of a freshly homemade flour tortilla, refried beans, cheese or mantequilla (Honduran sour cream), and your choice of toppings.

-I prefer mine with scrambled eggs, avocado, Don Carlos hot sauce, and a cold Salva Vida on the side.
+I prefer mine with scrambled eggs, avocado, Don Carlos hot sauce, and a cold Salva Vida on the side. *chef’s kiss*

 Another must-try island dish is, of course, ceviche.
 I tried many different types of ceviche in Roatan, but my favorite was lionfish ceviche, a must-try if you’re lucky enough to find it.